-Pixels are the small dots that make up your computer, TV, and phone screen.
-Digital displays are comprised of pixels.
+A Pixel is the small dot that makes up your computer, TV, and phone screen.
+Digital displays are comprised of numerous pixels.
 Pixels work together by switching colors extremely fast to create a persistent and smooth viewing experience for the user.
 Learning everything there is to know about pixels is a challenge especially as screen technology changes more rapidly.
 But there are some basic terms relating to these tiny dots that make up so much of our world that are helpful to know.
 Let’s jump in!

-With these three terms under your belt (resolution, color depth, and density) you should have a basic understanding of pixels.
-But there’s much more to cover on each of these topics as well as many others we didn’t get to cover.
-For more on video resolution specifically check out our blog posts What is hi-res and Why is my video blurry.
+With these three simple terms under your belt (resolution, color depth, and density) you now have a basic understanding of pixels.
+However, there’s much more to cover on each of these topics, as well as so much more!
+Have questions?
+Leave them below in the comments!